 - If you are using an angry tone, it will make your readers angry, too, and they will answer in an insane tone too.

 - It can escalate quickly, affecting the relationship, and you might lose the client or colleague.

 - Your employer owns the email, so it’s not yours or private, don’t write in something that you can share with others.

 Choose Words Carefully

-When you are looking for setting the voice and tone, words are important.
-It depends on what you are choosing and how it will show in the email.
+When you want to set the voice and tone, words are important.
+It depends on your choice and how it will appear in the email.

-Also, you can be dependent on emoticons or abbreviations, and it’s important that you are choosing the right way of communication.
+Also, you can be dependent on emoticons or abbreviations, and it’s important that you choose the right way of communication.

-Your selected words have the responsibility of how the readers are going to read the text and understand the message.
+Your selected words are responsible for how the readers will read the text and understand the message.

 Make yourself cool and careful while you write, so it can be helpful in setting the tone of the message and maintaining the voice along with keeping it professional.